outriggers offer an added level of stability and security to paddlers, helping balance the kayak and lowering the likelihood of tipping over

 Chances are if you've been involved in an adaptive paddling program -- through a community non-profit, a parks program or a veterans paddling group, you've seen at least one kayak equipped with outriggers.

 People with paralysis, spinal cord injuries or limited function may need the added stability outriggers bring.
 The further the floats extend on each side of the kayak, the more balance they provide, though it is important to understand that tipping is still possible.
-Outriggers also make entering and exiting the kayak a more steadier, more positive experience.
+Kayak outriggers also make entering and exiting the kayak a steadier, more positive experience.